xssfox/sstv-skimmer/README.md

 Skims SSTV off spyservers using QSSTV and uploads to mastodon.
 This is a WIP and shouldn't be considered as stable.

+> You may also need `--security-opt seccomp=unconfined` due to security restrictions on high resolution timers.

 ```sh
 docker run \
 -e HOST= \